DavidCramer/uix-wp/README.md

 # uix-wp

+**UIX based plugin starter for WordPress**

-**Experimental Plugin Framework thing for WordPress** to use download to your plugin folder, edit `package.json` with your plugin details.
-Run `npm install` then `grunt uix`
+To use download to your plugin folder, edit `package.json` with your plugin details.
+Run `npm install`